ORNL/GridKit/README.md

 # GridKit™

+The objective of GridKit™ is to provide a modeling framework for power systems simulations and analysis that can support multiple advanced analysys methods, such as dynamic constrained optimization and partitioned numerical integrators for systems of differential and algebraic equations.
-This is experimental code for prototyping interfaces for dynamic simulations, sensitivity analysis and optimization.
-Target applications are power grids, but the methodology and the framework could be used in other areas without major modifications.
+While target applications are power grids, but the methodology and the framework could be used in other areas without major modifications.

 ## Installation Guide